 So, what questions drive my research?
 These excerpts describe a sort of technological determinism which impacts not just the way we conceive mentality, but (as Han explicitly argues) the way we actually think, feel, cognize — what minds do.
 Here’s a question, then: how do we break from cybernetic control to communicate with the new?
 What are the political stakes of our bondage to selection-from or choosing-among as the only available modes of constituting worlds?
 You can trace this “intelligence” through Mark Fisher’s writings on hauntology and capitalist realism; critiques of remix/retro culture; anyone who grieves a lost future.

-Han uses the word “idiot” to describe the one who lived beyond this closed-circuit epistemology.
+Han uses the word “idiot” to describe the one who outside of this hermetic epistemology.
 Continuing his quote:

 “the idiot has contact with the vertical dimension inasmuch as he takes leave of the prevailing system — that is, abandons intelligence.”
 (85)